everlytic/push-notifications-sdk-web/README.md

     SDK.subscribe({
         'email' : 'example@everlytic.com'
     }).then(function(result) {
-        console.log(result.subscription) // Do something with the subscription object.
+        console.log(result) // Do something with the result.
     }).catch(function(error){
         console.error(error); // Something went wrong.
     });
     ```
     Typically the email address you supply would come from the logged in user to your website.
-If you don't have access to the user's email address, we suggest you use the `subscribeAnonymous` method instead _(See below)_.
+If you don't have access to the user's email address, we suggest you use the `subscribeAnonymous` or `subscribeWithAskEmailPrompt` methods instead _(See below)_.

     -

+- `subscribeWithAskEmailPrompt()` This method is very similar to the first `subscribe` method, but instead of you passing a contact object with the email address, a prompt will ask the contact to enter their email address to subscribe with.
+Useful if you don't have access to the contact's email details, but don't want to send anonymously.
+    ```javascript
+    //...
+This code comes after the SDK init method that did not supply the autoSubscribe option SDK.subscribeWithAskEmailPrompt().then(function(result) {
+        console.log(result) // Do something with the result.
+    }).catch(function(){
+        console.error('Something bad happened');
+    });
+    ```

+    -

 - `subscribeAnonymous()` This method you can either call manually, or it will get called automatically if you added the `autoSubscribe` option in the SDK `init` method.
     ```javascript
     //...
 This code comes after the SDK init method that did not supply the autoSubscribe option SDK.subscribeAnonymous().then(function(result) {
-        console.log(result.subscription) // Do something with the subscription object.
+        console.log(result) // Do something with the result.
     }).catch(function(error){
         console.error(error); // Something went wrong.
     });